Bob Stein (American football)

-Robert Allen Stein is a former American football linebacker.
-He played collegiately for the University of Minnesota as a defensive end and place kicker.
-He was a two-time All-American, Academic All-American, and 3-time Academic All-Big Ten player.
+Robert Allen Stein (born January 22, 1948) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers as a defensive end and placekicker.
+He was a two-time All-American, Academic All-American, and three-time Academic All-Big Ten player.

 He began his professional career in 1969 with the American Football League's Kansas City Chiefs, with whom he won the fourth and final AFL-NFL World Championship Game after the 1969 pro football season.
-Speaking of that game, he said: "I will always remember guys like Jerry Mays, Johnny Robinson, Budde, Tyrer, Arbanas, Buck, Bobby Bell, etc. nearly crying in our locker room before Super Bowl IV when Hank Stram surprised us with the AFL patch on our jerseys.
+Speaking of that game, he said, "I will always remember guys like Jerry Mays, Johnny Robinson, Budde, Tyrer, Arbanas, Buck, Bobby Bell, etc. nearly crying in our locker room before Super Bowl IV when Hank Stram surprised us with the AFL patch on our jerseys.
 After 10 years of the AFL being called an inferior league, winning that Super Bowl was particularly meaningful."

 Stein, at 21, was the youngest player to play in the Super Bowl for a decade.
 He graduated in the top 10% of the University of Missouri – Kansas City Law School, attending full-time while playing for the Chiefs.
 He was offered scholarships to Harvard, Michigan, and Stanford law schools after college.
 He was the University of Minnesota Rhodes Scholarship nominee, and later co-founded the Gopher football booster group, the Goal Line Club, in 1980.

 Stein was the first president and CEO of the NBA's Minnesota Timberwolves, a position he held until 1995.
 As Senior Executive for the expansion franchise and new Target Center Arena, Stein helped create over 850 new jobs.
 The Wolves established and still hold the all-time NBA attendance record and sold out all suites during his tenure.
 Stein directed planning, design, public approvals, and financing for the 900,000 sq ft Target Center and managed the $240 million+ refinance of Target Center Arena, the Timberwolves and the owners' health clubs.
 Before leading the Timberwolves organization, he had been a 10-year sports attorney-agent in football, basketball, and hockey.